Mini truck models

 The Pixis is Toyota’s kei class mini truck that has been in production since 2011.
 It is based on the Daihatsu Hijet, and is almost identical to the model.

-Get in touch with our sales staff and learn the in’s and out’s of Japanese Mini Trucks.
+Get in touch with our sales staff and learn the ins and outs of Japanese Mini Trucks.
 We know we can find the right truck for you!